ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ## Pull request states

-The Mbed OS maintainers add labels to a pull request to describe its workflow states.
+Mergify bot drives our workflow.
+The mergify rules are defined in the Mbed OS repository in the .mergify file.yml.
 The Mbed OS maintainers are responsible for moving pull requests through the workflow states.

 Each state is time-boxed.
 In most cases, this is sufficient time to move to another state.
 The pull request can be closed if no update is provided within the time frame.